apollo

 0

-About CARBETOCIN
+About Carbetocin

-CARBETOCIN belongs to the group of medicines called oxytocic agents indicated for the prevention of uterine atony and postpartum haemorrhage following cesarean section under epidural or spinal anaesthesia.
+Carbetocin belongs to the group of medicines called oxytocic agents indicated for the prevention of uterine atony and postpartum haemorrhage following cesarean section under epidural or spinal anaesthesia.
 Postpartum haemorrhage is a condition in which excessive bleeding occurs following childbirth

-CARBETOCIN contains Carbetocin, which is similar to oxytocin, which is naturally produced by the body and helps the womb contract during childbirth.
-CARBETOCIN makes the womb contact and reduces the risk of bleeding.
+Carbetocin contains Carbetocin, which is similar to oxytocin, which is naturally produced by the body and helps the womb contract during childbirth.
+Carbetocin makes the womb contact and reduces the risk of bleeding.

-In some cases, CARBETOCIN may cause abdominal pain, dizziness, feeling of warmth, headache, nausea, and vomiting.
+In some cases, Carbetocin may cause abdominal pain, dizziness, feeling of warmth, headache, nausea, and vomiting.
 Most of these side effects may not require medical attention and resolve gradually over time.
 However, if the side effects persist or worsen, consult a doctor.

-Do not receive CARBETOCIN if you are pregnant.
+Do not receive Carbetocin if you are pregnant.
 Consult the doctor if you are breastfeeding.
-CARBETOCIN is not recommended for children as safety and effectiveness have not been established.
+Carbetocin is not recommended for children as safety and effectiveness have not been established.
 Keep your doctor informed about your health condition and medications to rule out any interactions/side effects.

-Uses of CARBETOCIN
+Uses of Carbetocin

-Postpartum haemorrhage, uterine atony
+Treatment of Postpartum haemorrhage and uterine atony

 Medicinal Benefits

-CARBETOCIN belongs to the group of medicines called oxytocic agents indicated for the prevention of uterine atony and postpartum haemorrhage following cesarean section under epidural or spinal anaesthesia.
-CARBETOCIN contains Carbetocin, which is similar to oxytocin, which is naturally produced by the body and helps the womb contract during childbirth.
-CARBETOCIN makes the womb contact and reduces the risk of bleeding.
+Carbetocin belongs to the group of medicines called oxytocic agents indicated for the prevention of uterine atony and postpartum haemorrhage following cesarean section under epidural or spinal anaesthesia.
+Carbetocin contains Carbetocin, which is similar to oxytocin, which is naturally produced by the body and helps the womb contract during childbirth.
+Carbetocin makes the womb contact and reduces the risk of bleeding.

 Directions for Use

-CARBETOCIN will be administered by a healthcare professional; do not self-administer.
+Carbetocin will be administered by a healthcare professional; do not self-administer.

 Storage